HarbourMasters/Shipwright/README.md

 Congratulations, you are now sailing with the Ship of Harkinian!
 Have fun!

 # Building the Ship of Harkinian

-Please only follow those steps if you are a developer planning on helping with the project.

  1. Install [Python](https://www.python.org/ftp/python/3.10.2/python-3.10.2-amd64.exe)
  2. Install [Visual Studio 2022 Community Edition](https://visualstudio.microsoft.com/vs/community/)